yoyoengine/p2d/README.md

 chgange P2D_MAX_OBJECTS to P2D_MAX_BUCKETS for clarity (only where applies) since both are mixed

 TODO:
-- circle throwing each other apart to land vertically
+- (sink) stacking issues (velocity is continuously increasing, so penetration each frame is increasing)
-- stacking issues (velocity is continuously increasing, so penetration each frame is increasing)
+- still intermittant bug with freak out collisions (WHY!??!?!?)
 - continue the grind with the rotation and torque stuff
 - collision and trigger callbacks!